Bank-of-JubJub/docs/docs/intro.md

 sidebar_position: 1
 ---

-# What is Bank of JubJub?
+# What is Bank of the JubJub?

 Token with private balances using zkSNARKs and Homomorphic Encryption, inspired by [Zeestar](https://files.sri.inf.ethz.ch/website/papers/sp22-zeestar.pdf) and [Zether](https://crypto.stanford.edu/~buenz/papers/zether.pdf), implemented in [Noir](https://noir-lang.org/) (and Rust).